almazhanabdukhat/Data-Analysis-Python/README.md

 # Stats Calculator in Python
-Question set about Data Science for the course Introduction to Computer Programming
+Question set about Data Science

 The file WorldBank.txt contains the total fertility rate and the GDP per capita in US$ (under the variable GDP) of 180 countries and regions in 2013 collected by the World Bank.